Generative Refocusing: Flexible Defocus Control from a Single Image: Introduction

-To tackle these issues, we present \textbf{Generative Refocusing}, a flexible single-image refocusing system built on a two-stage design.
-Our \emph{DeblurNet} module produces a sharp, in-focus image from a variety of inputs.
+To tackle these issues, we present \textbf{Generative Refocusing (GenRefocus)}, a flexible single-image refocusing system built on a two-stage design.
+Our DeblurNet module produces a sharp, in-focus image from a variety of inputs.
 It uses a diffusion model guided by initial deblurring predictions.
-Our \emph{BokehNet} creates fully customizable bokeh, considering user-defined focus planes, bokeh intensity, and aperture shapes (\cref{fig:teaser}).
-A significant advancement in our method is our training scheme, which makes use of both 1) paired synthetic data to maintain geometric consistency and 2) unpaired real-world bokeh images with camera metadata that help us learn real lens characteristics not captured by simulators.
+Our BokehNet generates fully customizable bokeh, accounting for user-defined focus planes, bokeh intensity, and aperture shapes (\cref{fig:teaser}).
+A significant advancement of our method is the proposed training scheme.
+While we utilize synthetic data to maintain geometric consistency, our key contribution lies in handling real-world data.
+By leveraging auxiliary information and dedicated processing, we complete the missing input or control signals (i.e., defocus maps) in existing real-world datasets.
+This strategy enables our model to effectively learn authentic lens characteristics that simulators fail to capture.
 Our approach achieves top performance in defocus deblurring, bokeh generation, and refocusing, while maintaining the natural consistency of scenes.

 Our main contributions are: \begin{itemize} \item A flexible refocusing pipeline accepts images in any focus state.
-It gives users control over the focus plane, bokeh intensity, and aperture shape through two-stage decomposition. \item This semi-supervised framework connects synthetic and unpaired real bokeh images.
-It enables genuine optical learning that goes beyond what a simulator can offer.
-This is achieved through parameter estimation from EXIF metadata. \item The system performs well across defocus deblurring, bokeh synthesis, and refocusing.
-This has been validated on existing benchmarks (\textsc{DPDD}~\cite{DPDD}, \textsc{RealDOF}~\cite{IFANet}) and our new light-field datasets (\textsc{LF-Bokeh}, \textsc{LF-Refocus}).
-It also has applications in text-guided deblurring and creating aperture shapes. \end{itemize}
+It provides users with control over the focus plane, bokeh intensity, and aperture shape via two-stage decomposition. \item A novel training scheme that overcomes the limitations of existing real-world datasets by completing absent input or control signals.
+This strategy successfully unites the geometric consistency of synthetic data with the authentic aberrations of real lenses. \item The system performs well across defocus deblurring, bokeh synthesis, and refocusing.
+This has been validated on existing benchmarks (DPDD~\cite{DPDD}, RealDOF~\cite{IFANet}) and our new light-field datasets (LF-Bokeh, LF-Refocus).
+It also has applications in creating aperture shapes. \end{itemize}